What Is Elderly Financial Abuse?

 Elder financial abuse is one of the most common types of elder abuse.
 According to the National Center on Elder Abuse (NCEA), one in 10 Americans over the age of 60 has experienced elder abuse in some form.

-“Elder abuse is a huge problem, completely devastating, costs billions of dollars for society, and devastates families,” says Eric Einhart, an elder law attorney in New York.
+“Elder abuse is a huge problem, completely devastating, costs billions of dollars for society, and devastates families,” says Eric Einhart, an elder law attorney at Russo Law Group in Garden City, New York.

-Despite its prevalence, Minnesota elder law attorney Laura J. Zdychnec says, “As much as 80-90 percent of vulnerable adult abuse and exploitation is unreported.”
-According to the NCEA, only one in 24 elder abuse cases is reported to law enforcement or other authorities.
+Despite its prevalence, Minnesota elder law attorney Laura J. Zdychnec says, “As much as 90 percent of vulnerable adult abuse is not reported.”
+According to the National Council on Aging (NCOA), people only report one in 24 elder abuse cases to law enforcement or other authorities.

 “It’s a perfect storm,” says Marco Chayet, an elder law attorney at Chayet & Danzo in Denver.
 “Elder issues and exploitation are now entering the public consciousness similarly to how children’s issues came to the forefront in the ’70s and ’80s.”